jimvdl/typven/README.md

 ```

 If you want to clean packages from your system the `clean` subcommand can either
-clean the whole directory or target a specific package by either name or name
+clean the whole directory entirely or target a specific package by either name
-and version.
+or a combination of a name and version.
 ```sh
 # Clean all packages
 typven clean